tylernewnoise/VulkanFun/README.md

 #### TODO
 * http://kylehalladay.com/blog/tutorial/vulkan/2017/08/13/Vulkan-Uniform-Buffers.html
-* PushConstants, Splitsceens, Instances, Shadows and so much more....
+* PushConstants, Splitscreens, Instances, Shadows and so much more....
 * refactor to a less rigid structure
 * provide a UI for easy model/feature switching